 We certainly have a lot of work but I am truly passionate with what I am doing.
 I consider myself lucky that I had the chance of entering so soon in the Cantacuzino Institute as I now have solid background as a young researcher.
-I still have a long road to go as I should start a PhD soon but I am confident that the International Network of Institut Pasteurs will offer me a great opportunities to pursue my dreams.
+I still have a long road to go as I should start a PhD soon but I am confident that the Institut Pasteur International Network will offer me a great opportunities to pursue my dreams.